Updated for 2017!

-It seems that summer and early fall are often the time people start planning those colder weather vacations.
-Lots of people want to visit Disney World during the Christmas holidays, and who can blame them?
+It seems that spring and summer are often the time planning begins for colder weather vacations.
+Lots of people want to visit Disney World during Christmas, and who can blame them?
 If you have ever scheduled a vacation during the Christmas holidays to avoid putting up holiday decorations in your own house, you might be a Cheapskate Princess!
-While we’re talking about Christmas, the question must be asked.
+While we’re talking about scheduling, the question must be asked.
 Is Christmas really the best time of year for you to visit Walt Disney World?

 From Christmas Day to New Years is the absolute busiest time of year at WDW.
-Talk with any of your friends that have crossed the gates of any Disney theme park this time of year, and they will all use pretty much the same words…crowded, insane, c.r.a.z.y.
+Talk with any of your friends that have crossed the gates of any Disney theme park this time of year, and they will all pretty much use the same words…crowded, insane, c.r.a.z.y.
 But they will then whisper, “It’s magical!”
-If you can only take off time from work during this week, and thousands do, should you brave the holiday crowds?
+If you can only take off time from work during this week, and thousands do, should you brave the holidays in Orlando?
 If you just need to be in the Disney parks after Christmas, get ready to stand in long lines and be surrounded by huge crowds everywhere you go.

 Can a photo do justice to the feel of the people surrounding you at Christmas?
 Let that soak in a moment.
 After-Christmas crowds took me by surprise, and I’d planned this vacation eleven months earlier, knowing full well it would be busy.
-OK, I expected it to be busy, but since we’re in a recession, I thought maybe people wouldn’t have the money to travel to Disney.
-They traveled, by the thousands.
+OK, I expected it to be busy, but you know, busy is a relative term that varies with experience and tolerance levels.
+Oh they traveled all right, by the thousands.
 Just after I took the above Hollywood Studios crowd shot with multitudes of my closest Disney friends on December 28th, this was about 10 in the morning just standing in line to get in, three of four Disney parks soon reached capacity.

 If you can calmly imagine standing shoulder to shoulder with up to 92,000 people in the Magic Kingdom at one time, then you must really want to be vacationing at Disney World.
 One to two-hour waits for the really popular rides, and you can guess your chances of getting any additional Fastpasses+es… yikes!